 The Boulder Association of Jungian Analysts (BAJA) is an organization of Jungian analysts, formed to provide advanced education for professionals, as well as offering opportunities for service, collegiality and professional development to its members.

-We offer in-depth study of Jungian psychology, in an ongoing seminar environment, deigned for professionals from varied disciplines.
+We offer in-depth study of Jungian psychology, in an ongoing seminar environment, designed for professionals from varied disciplines.
 We have the capacity to hold our seminars over Zoom when necessary.

 Analytical Psychology is the name given to the body of theory and practice that grew from the ground-breaking work of Swiss psychiatrist C.G.
 Jung (1875-1961), an early pioneer of psychoanalysis and a collaborator of Sigmund Freud.